 Webhook Integration in ForgeRock AM: Asynchronous Authentication Scenarios

 In the realm of modern identity management, ForgeRock Access Management (AM) stands as a robust solution for managing user access and authentication.
-One of its powerful features is the ability to integrate webhooks, enabling asynchronous authentication scenarios that can significantly enhance user experience and system scalability.
+One of its powerful features is the ability to integrate webhooks, enabling asynchronous auth scenarios that can significantly enhance user experience and system scalability.

 ...